Nelvana: Influence in popular culture

-Star Trek: The Next Generation season 3 episode "The Defector" featured the planet Nelvana III named in honor of the animation studio.

-Nelvana also had a planet named after it in the Star Wars series, on Cartoon Network's expanded universe series Clone Wars.
-During Chapters 23 to 25, Anakin Skywalker travels to a planet called Nelvaan.
-Clone Wars also pays homage to the franchise's animation predecessors in the form of the planet's dog-like inhabitants, who resemble characters from Rock & Rule, the studio's first film.

-The "Nelvana Independent Short Film Grand Prize", given out at the Ottawa International Animation Festival since 2004, is sponsored by the company.
-So far, the recipients of this prize have been 2004's Ryan, the Chris Landreth biography about Canadian animator Ryan Larkin; 2005's Milch, from director Igor Kovalyov; and, in 2006, Joanna Quinn's Dreams and Desires: Family Ties.
+The "Nelvana Independent Short Film Grand Prize", given out at the Ottawa International Animation Festival from 2004 to 2006, was sponsored by the company.
+The recipients of this prize were 2004's Ryan, the Chris Landreth biography about Canadian animator Ryan Larkin; 2005's Milch, from director Igor Kovalyov; and, in 2006, Joanna Quinn's Dreams and Desires: Family Ties.